Please update your browser.

 New York Legal Assistance Group, Inc, New York, NY

-Partnership for After School Education, New York, NY
+Nontraditional Employment for Women, New York, NY

-Queens Community House, Inc, Forest Hills, NY
+Queens Community House Inc, Forest Hills, NY

 $100,000 as the second installment for the Capital Campaign to Create an Expanded and Renovated Forest Hills Community Center

-SeaChange Capital Partners, New York, NY
+Safe Passage Project, New York, NY

 Sunnyside Community Services, Inc, Sunnyside, NY

-Up2Us Inc, New York, NY
+UnLocal Inc, New York, NY

 Urban Resource Institute, New York, NY